 CIO Leadership Academy

-Registration will open August 2017 - Next Class Begins February 2018
+Registration is now open – Next Class Begins February 2018

 NYSERNet and the SAIL Institute have partnered to provide a custom academy designed around a series of workshops to help aspiring and current CIOs and IT professionals develop and strengthen their leadership abilities.
 This cohort-based program moves participants through a journey of self-discovery, skill development and knowledge creation.
 A variety of pedagogical approaches are used to ensure that learners of all styles are able to engage in and contribute to the program.